 It was organized by the same as last year: the Greek-Swiss underwater photographer Phil Simha, the French apnea champion Rémy Dubern and the Franco-Egyptian team of theExocet.
 This time the route was not to the north (Ras Mohammed, Brothers), but to the south (St. John's Reefs)…

 Scuba Diving, Freediving, Underwater Photography in the Red Sea

-During this cruise in Egypt in November 2017, I will finally devote a morning to apnea and all other days of the week to the picture under water!
-Yes, every time, I hesitate a little, and then each time I choose to immerse myself in the bottle ...
-The fault Jen and Julien, our two guides, who each morning make us a tantalizing briefing of the first site the day.
+During this cruise to Egypt in November 2017, I will finally devote only one morning to freediving and every other day of the week to underwater photography!
+Yes, each time, I hesitate a little, and then each time I choose to immerse myself in a bottle...
+The fault lies with Jen and Julien, our two guides, who every morning give us a tempting briefing of the first site of the day.

-Suddenly, the desire to photograph is the strongest: instead of chained short dives on a single inspiration, I prefer to spend an hour under the surface, so quietly explore the reef and make images!
-My partner François, him, less addicted to the picture, alternates regularly both: apnea in the morning, diving in the afternoon.
+As a result, the desire to photograph is the strongest: instead of chaining short dives on a single breath, I prefer to be able to spend an hour under the surface, in order to quietly explore the reef and take pictures!
+My buddy François, less addicted to photography, regularly alternates between the two: freediving in the morning, scuba diving in the afternoon.

 On the left: a tortoise has climbed up to meet the freedivers, to breathe on the surface.
 Right: Audrey goes sneaking off to say hello ...
 (Red Sea, Egypt, November 2017)

 Because there is still something to know about this type of mixed cruise where we can chain up to three or even four dives per day: if we choose to start the day with a scuba diving, it will be not possible to go snorkeling afterwards.
 Eh yes !
 If you can do without apnea BEFORE a scuba diving, the opposite is not true.